contao/docs/docs/manual/guides/local/devilbox.en.md

 mysql -u root -h mysql -p -e 'CREATE DATABASE db_contao48;'
 ```

-Afterwards you can leave the container via `exit` and call the Contao-Installtool.
+Afterwards you can leave the container via `exit` and open the Contao Install Tool.

 ## The Contao-Installtool